The Beginning & Now

 FreeWalkers are Born - 2010

 In 2010, I set my sights at another try at the 50 mile challenge.
 Doing more research on long distance walking, which has a long, interesting history.
 Soon, I began to seek the interest of pro-pedestrian organizations on an idea of a long public walk involving a large group.
 The East Coast Greenway Alliance, enthusiastically supported an idea of walking the 50 miles in one day on the greenway trail, mapped out a strategy, and helped get the word out.
+That event was so successful we held other challenging events and started to notice a growing interest in what we were offering.

-In, 2011 our second year, we repeated our previous two walks AND added several others.
+In our second year, we repeated our previous two walks AND added several others.
 Boldly, we set a new goal of walking across the entire state (in one year's time) through a new joint program with the East Coast Greenway called the Cross-Jersey Walking Challenge.
 With that in mind, we added the Great Canal Walk - Trenton to New Brunswick, and the Tween Walk - New Brunswick to Metropark (in addition to the Big Walk from Metropark to NYC). a total of 100 miles and clear across New Jersey.
 Six walkers made the entire 100-mile distance!

 Founder & Project Leader